rajatkrishna/google-summer-of-code/docs/spark-nlp/spark-nlp-jar.md

     Follow the steps [here](../openvino/build-ov-lin.md) to setup OpenVINO and compile the jar

 ## Build

-We can build the Spark NLP jar using the sbt build tool.
-The following steps outline this process.

 - Clone the source repository from GitHub.
 Use the feature branch `feature/ov-integration` with the latest changes to use OpenVINO Runtime.